MZanggl/flooent/README.md

 #### times

-Executes callback for number of base values' times and returns an array with the result of each iteration.
+Executes callback for number of base values' times and returns a flooent array with the result of each iteration.

 ```javascript
 given(3).times(i => i) // [0, 1, 2]